opencog/atomspace/opencog/query/README-constraint-sketch.md

 to do this, so the code talks only of IdenticalLink and treats EqualLink as a black box opaque constraint.

+Please sketch out a detailed prototype proposal: what the data data structures would look like, what existing code (files, approximate line numbers, method names) that need to be modified.
+Put this into a distinct README-constraint-prototype.md file.
+Then go ahead and try to implement it.
+Don't forget that your design will probably split into an analsys stage, and a runtime stage.
+The analysis needs to happen in the opencog/atoms/pattern/* directory, where you will record if any of the PattenTerms are exclusive-choice terms, mark them (set a bit, I guess just like the others) and stuff them into some bucket.
+You will probably need to be careful to distinguish those exclusive-choice terms that operate only on a single component, from those that bridge across multiple disconnected components.
+The ones that bridge will have to be virtual, I guess, although, I guess, they can be partly used, anyway.
+So that is the analysis stage.
+Then, at runtime, *if* there are exclusive-choice clauses in the PatternLink, then you can do the conflict-driven stuff.

 --------